Randy VanWarmer

 Randy VanWarmer (also spelled Vanwarmer or Van Warmer; March 30, 1955 – January 12, 2004) was an American singer-songwriter and guitarist.
 His biggest hit song was "Just When I Needed You Most".
 It reached No. 8 on the UK Singles Chart in September 1979 after peaking at No. 4 on the Billboard Hot 100 and No. 1 on Billboard Hot Adult Contemporary Tracks earlier that year.

-He wrote several songs for The Oak Ridge Boys, including "I Guess It Never Hurts to Hurt Sometimes," which reached No. 1 on the Hot Country Songs chart.
+He wrote several songs for the Oak Ridge Boys, including "I Guess It Never Hurts to Hurt Sometimes", which reached No. 1 on the Hot Country Songs chart.
 The song appeared on his 1981 album Beat of Love, which also included the "Suzi Found a Weapon", which hit No. 55 on the Billboard Hot 100.

 Career

-Randall VanWarmer was born in Indian Hills, Colorado, the son of Roger VanWarmer (1919–1967) and Betsy (née Harry; 1919–2006).
+Randall Van Wormer was born in Indian Hills, Colorado, the son of Roger Van Wormer and Betsy (née Harry).
 At 15, three years after the death of his father in an automobile accident, he moved with his mother to Cornwall, England.

+Released in February 1979, "Just When I Needed You Most" became VanWarmer's signature song and rose to the top 10 in the United States, Canada, and the United Kingdom.
+The record spent two weeks on the US Billboard adult contemporary chart in May of that year, and by June reached its peak position of No. 4 on the Billboard Hot 100 chart.
+It accrued an overall Top 40 tenure of 14 weeks, earning RIAA Gold record status.
+In addition, the track reached No. 71 on the Billboard country music chart.
+In September, it reached the Top 10 on the UK Singles Chart, peaking at No. 8.
+VanWarmer said that he was inspired to write the song about a beloved old car he drove for years and which broke down on his way to work in Denver, Colorado.
+He had also experienced a "devastating" breakup with a girlfriend and composed the song six months after their separation—two years before it was released as a single.
+Having originally recorded the song in England for an album produced for the UK division of Bearsville Records, VanWarmer flew to the US to pressure Bearsville's head office to promote the album there as well.
+The album was remixed and released with "Just When I Needed You Most" as lead single.
+VanWarmer recalled Bearsville's general lack of enthusiasm for the single track: "Nobody thought my version was an especially good version of the song, [which] a few other people were thinking of cutting. [...]
+Everybody just assumed mine was a demo for people to listen to who'd [later] cut the definitive version".